ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Experiments

-\paragraph{WebVision} We use InceptionResNet-V2 as our backbone model following previous works~\cite{DivideMix}.
-For the self-supervised pre-training task we adopt the standard MoCo-v2 method for a 4-GPU training~\cite{MoCoV2} with a batch size of 128, SGD optimiser with a learning rate of 0.015, momentum of 0.9 and weight decay of 0.0001, and run it for 500 epochs.
+\paragraph{WebVision} We use InceptionResNet-V2 as our backbone model, following~\citep{li2020dividemix}.
+For the self-supervised pre-training task we adopt the standard MoCo-v2 method for a 4-GPU training~\citep{MoCoV2} with a batch size of 128, SGD optimiser with a learning rate of 0.015, momentum of 0.9 and weight decay of 0.0001, and run it for 100 epochs with a WarmUp stage of 1 epoch.
 The feature representations learned from this process have 128 dimensions.
 All the other parameters were the same as described above for CIFAR, except the batch size of semantic clustering task was 64, and number of epochs $E$ = 100.